-1. Overview
+Overview

-Forestry Tasmania is a Government Business Enterprise and therefore operates commercially for and in the public interest.
+Sustainable Timber Tasmania is a Government Business Enterprise and therefore operates commercially for and in the public interest.

-Forestry Tasmania operates in a highly competitive commercial environment.
+Sustainable Timber Tasmania operates in a highly competitive commercial environment.
 However, in line with the Tasmanian Government's principles of transparency and accountability throughout government, we willingly provide access to information wherever it is in the public interest to do so.

 At times, the public interest is best served by maintaining confidentiality on information that has high commercial value.
-However, all Forestry Tasmania information, including confidential information, is subject to audit and Government scrutiny.
+However, all Sustainable Timber Tasmania information, including confidential information, is subject to audit and Government scrutiny.

-Forestry Tasmania is a public authority as defined under the Right to Information Act 2009 (RTI Act).
-Section 23 of the Act requires principal officers of public authorities to prepare and promulgate policies and procedures for the release of information under the Act.
-This Information Disclosure Policy is issued in compliance with the Act and explains the disclosure policy and processes in Forestry Tasmania for the four types of information disclosure specified in the Act.
+Sustainable Timber Tasmania is a Public Authority as defined under the Right to Information Act 2009 (the Act).
+Section 23 of the Act requires Principal Officers of public authorities to prepare and promulgate policies and procedures for the release of information under the Act.
+This policy and procedure is publicly available on the Sustainable Timber Tasmania's website.

+This Information Disclosure Policy is issued in compliance with the Act and explains the disclosure policy and processes in Sustainable Timber Tasmania for the four types of information disclosure specified in the Act.

-2. Scope
+Scope